grimsa/grimsa.github.io/_posts/2019-01-07-on-complexity.md

 title:       "On complexity"
 date:        2019-01-08 08:00:00
 summary:     "Thoughts on complexity of systems, separating essential and accidental complexity and why simplicity is not easy."
+description: "Thoughts on complexity of systems, separating essential and accidental complexity and why simplicity is not easy."
 categories:  complexity simplicity principles
 ---